 We offer our staff several ways to reduce their individual footprint, including:

-The crucial first step for us to fully understand our impact was to measure our baseline, which is why in 2020 we started reporting on our greenhouse gas emissions under Streamlined Energy and Carbon Reporting guidelines, scope of which was further expanded in 2021 by including all entities under Fintel’s operational control.
-We are committed to continue improving our emissions data in the future, including expansion of our scope 3 (indirect) emissions data.
+The crucial first step for us to fully understand our impact was to measure our baseline, which is why in 2020 we started reporting on our greenhouse gas emissions under Streamlined Energy and Carbon Reporting guidelines.
+We are committed to continue improving our emissions data coverage, including expansion of our scope 3 (indirect) emissions data.

 Target 13.2 Integrate climate change measures into policies and planning